synopse/mORMot/SQLite3/amalgamation/ReadMe.md

 ## How To Compile The SQlite3 Engine

-1. Copy here the latest amalgamation file from  https://www.sqlite.org/download.html
+1. Copy here the latest amalgamation files from  https://www.sqlite.org/download.html

+2. Run the `patch-and-compile.sh` script to patch main `sqlite3.c` and cross-compile it for FPC

-2. Run `./patch.sh` to generate expected sqlite3patched.c
+3. Run `c*.bat` to generate the `sqlite3.o` and `sqlite3.obj` for Delphi Win32/Win64

-3. Compile using the proper `c*.bat` or `*.sh` files

 4. Don't forget to tune the expected *SQLite3* version text in `SynSQLite3Static.pas`

+## Reference Only - Do Not Use

 This source code is included as reference.